 I was first introduced to this practice in Teacher Training, and it was a requirement.
 Truth be told, I didn't have a great attitude about this requirement.
 I had all kinds of internal complaints about it.

 If you want to learn more about Aquarian Sadhana, I recommend the book Original Light: the Morning Practice of Kundalini Yoga by beloved devotional artist and Kundalini Yoga teacher Snatam Kaur.
-She goes into depth and unpacks each aspect of the practice based on her lifetime of experience, growing up in a Kundalini Yoga community and studying directly with Yogi Bhajan.
+She goes into depth and unpacks each aspect of the practice based on her lifetime of experience, growing up in a Kundalini Yoga community.
 There are so many beautiful nuggets to take from this book, but here is one of my favorites: "It is through a daily spiritual practice that is consistent, like the heartbeat, that we change the psyche to know -- on an elemental, psychic, physical, chemical, and spiritual level -- that we are in fact putting the soul first."

-I encourage you to read this book or any other about this beautiful gift from Yogi Bhajan, Aquarian Sadhana.
+I encourage you to read this book or any other about the gift of Aquarian Sadhana.
 But more so, I encourage you to experience it.
 Join us or find a sadhana near you.
 Sat Nam.

 This week and last I've been teaching and practicing the following kriya (sequence of exercises).
 I LOVE it!!!!!
 It's for your spine, the navel, the aura, and your kundalini (the full potential of your vitality).
 What else could you ask for?
 I encourage you to do it.
 Prioritize it.
 Bypass the questioning mind and roll out that mat.
 Do it everyday.
 Do it for yourself!